-UbiFunctions accept NodeJS or Python, which means you can use Javascript or Python code to extract, transform, and analyze data.
+UbiFunctions accept NodeJS or Python, which means you can use these languages to write the required logic to extract, transform, and analyze data.

 Any payload sent to the function will be contained by the args object.